-Hanoi Itinerary: What to do in Hanoi for 2 days?
+Hanoi solo travel Itinerary: Things to do in Hanoi for 2 days

 To see all the best attractions in the capital city, you will need two full days.
 I’ll show you exactly how you can see Hanoi in 2 days.
 Wear comfortable shoes because there is a lot to see in Hanoi!

 All the places of interest in Hanoi are pinned in the interactive map above.
 You can find more information about each attraction by clicking on the individual pin.

 Day 1 in Hanoi (blue pins)